 <You too,> Glaw said, smiling at the ceiling. <When night comes, if it's not already here.>

 Aelius had his back turned now, on his way up the stairs, but he nodded in reply. <I'll stand guard outside; make sure my dear sister doesn't show up to disturb your sleep.> He put his hands against the wall.
 The blue glow of his eyes reflected briefly on the marble surface before the stone pulled aside and he stepped through.

-Glaw lay awake a good while after that, staring blindly at the garden paintings on the ceiling.
+Glaw lay awake a good while after that, staring blindly at the gardens painted on the ceiling.
 The pillow under his head was firm without being as merciless on his neck as the bench had been, and the duvet was fluffy, yet sleep couldn't find him.